instancio/instancio/website/docs/user-guide.md

 There are several existing libraries for generating realistic test data, such as addresses, first and last names, and so on.
 While Instancio also supports this use case, this is not its goal.
-The idea behind the project is that most unit tests do not care about the actual values.
+The idea behind the project is that most unit tests do not care what the actual values are.
 They just require the _presence of a value_.
 Therefore, the main goal of Instancio is simply to generate fully populated objects with random data, including arrays, collections, nested collections, generic types, and so on.
 And it aims to do so with as little code as possible in order to keep the tests concise.